trecsim/trecsim/README.md

 Steps:
 ## 1 Clone Repository on local machine

-## 2.1 Mapping website using Local IIS
+## 2.1 Mapping web-app using Local IIS
     Open VisualStudio as Administrator
     In VisualStudio, right-click the EcoSim project and set it as Startup Project, then go to EcoSim -> Properties -> Web -> Servers and select Local IIS